nextstrain/cli/doc/installation.md

     ✔ yes: containers have access to >2 GiB of memory ✔ yes: image is new enough for this CLI version

+    # conda is supported
+    ✔ yes: operating system is supported
+    ✔ yes: runtime data dir doesn't have spaces
+    ✔ yes: snakemake is installed and runnable
+    ✔ yes: augur is installed and runnable
+    ✔ yes: auspice is installed and runnable

     # native is not supported
-    ✔ yes: snakemake is installed
+    ✔ yes: snakemake is installed and runnable
-    ✘ no: augur is installed
+    ✘ no: augur is installed and runnable
-    ✘ no: auspice is installed
+    ✘ no: auspice is installed and runnable

     # aws-batch is not supported
     ✘ no: job description "nextstrain-job" exists
     ✘ no: job queue "nextstrain-job-queue" exists
     ✘ no: S3 bucket "nextstrain-jobs" exists

     All good!
-Supported Nextstrain environments: docker
+Supported Nextstrain environments: docker, conda

     Setting default environment to docker.

-If the output doesn't say "All good!" and list at least one supported Nextstrain computing environment (typically Docker or native), then something may be wrong with your installation.
+If the output doesn't say "All good!" and list at least one supported Nextstrain computing environment (typically Docker, Conda, or native), then something may be wrong with your installation.

 The default is written to the _~/.nextstrain/config_ file.
-If multiple environments are supported, you can override the default for specific runs using command-line options such as `--docker`, `--native`, and `--aws-batch`, e.g. `nextstrain build --native …`.
+If multiple environments are supported, you can override the default for specific runs using command-line options such as `--docker`, `--conda`, `--native`, and `--aws-batch`, e.g. `nextstrain build --native …`.

 [Augur]: https://github.com/nextstrain/augur